Bill White (administrator): 2014 Fundraiser with President Obama

-On October 7, 2014, President Obama attended a $25,000 a seat fundraiser hosted in the home of Bryan Eure and White.
+On October 7, 2014, President Barack Obama attended a $25,000 a seat fundraiser hosted in the home of Bryan Eure and White.
 Money was raised for Democratic candidates in the midterm elections.
-In attendance were; Rosie O’Donnell, Aretha Franklin and Mark Wahlberg.
+In attendance were Rosie O’Donnell, Aretha Franklin and Mark Wahlberg.

 Support for President Trump after 2016 presidential election

-After Donald Trump's election in 2016, White and his husband Bryan Eure, switched their political and donor activity to conservative causes, abandoning their previous support for Hillary Clinton and Barack Obama.
-White and Eure hosted a $5 million fundraiser for Trump in 2018.
-After the 2020 Presidential election, White helped raise funds for the payment of fees incurred by President Trump's legal team in challenging the election results.
+After Donald Trump's election in 2016, White and his husband switched their political and donor activity to conservative causes, abandoning their previous support for Hillary Clinton and Barack Obama.
+The pair hosted a $5 million fundraiser for Trump in 2018.
+After the 2020 Presidential election, White helped raise funds for Trump's legal defense fund.

-Nomination as U.S. ambassador to Belgium
+U.S. ambassador in Belgium

-In 2024, president-elect Donald Trump announced White as his nominee for United States Ambassador to Belgium.
+After winning the presidential election in 2024, Trump announced he was nominating White for United States Ambassador to Belgium.